What are the conditions required for a divorce?

 If a divorce is contested the law courts would have to hear both parties and examine whether there are any grounds at law on which the request for divorce can be refused.
 In such case, the matter could take up a number of months, usually depending on how cooperative the parties are.

 There are only 2 grounds for opposing a divorce.
 One may argue that the parties have not yet been separated, at least de facto separated, for 4 years.
 Another ground for opposing divorce is by proving that the children or the spouse are not receiving the maintenance established to be paid.

 Divorce cannot be opposed on any other ground.

 What is the Cost of a Divorce in Malta?

 Although there are those who only forked out less than 400€ for a divorce, most people are usually billed around 1,000€ when filing for divorce in Malta.
 It is advisable to query your lawyer on how much the procedure will cost.
 A divorce application will surely involve:

-For this work many lawyer charge 50€ per hour, as per guidelines per chamber of advocates.
+For this work some lawyer charge 50€ per hour, as per guidelines per chamber of advocates.
 Others may charge higher fees.

 Costs relating to separation proceedings are to be kept distinct from costs relating to divorce.